lipusz/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-ccr-enabling-soft-deletes-on-elasticsearch-6.md

 Once your index is in good shape, you're ready to [configure Cross-Cluster Replication](./configuring-cross-cluster-replication.md) for Liferay DXP.

-## Step 2b: Enabling Soft Deletes App Indexes Using the Overriding LPKG Files Mechanism
+## Step 2b: Enabling Soft Deletes on App Indexes Using the Overriding LPKG Files Mechanism

 You can customize the default index settings of the out-of-the-box Liferay app-driven indexes by leveraging the [overriding LPKG files](https://help.liferay.com/hc/en-us/articles/360028808552-Overriding-lpkg-Files) mechanism.
 By doing so, you can ensure that when DXP starts up, the leader indexes will be created with the required settings.
 This can come in handy for new DXP deployments.